Customize the workflow

 Here, the Bug WIT has been customized to support a Triaged state.
 The state and reason fields appear on the work item form in the header area.

-To perform any of these actions, you must be a member of the Project Collection Administrators group or be granted explicit permissions to edit a specific process.
+You must be a member of the Project Collection Administrators group, the organization owner, or be granted explicit permissions to edit, create, or manage a specific process and to create a project.

 Add a workflow state